GluuFederation/docs-oxd-prod/3.1.3/sources/libraries/languages/csharp/index.md

 ### Important Links

 - [oxd docs](https://gluu.org/docs/oxd)
-- oxd-csharp [API docs](https://rawgit.com/GluuFederation/oxd-csharp/3.1.3/docs/html/index.html) for the auto-generated Csharp docs, which includes more in-depth information about the various functions and parameters
+- oxd-Csharp [API docs](https://rawgit.com/GluuFederation/oxd-csharp/3.1.3/docs/html/index.html) for the auto-generated Csharp docs, which includes more in-depth information about the various functions and parameters
-- See the code of a [sample .Net app](https://github.com/GluuFederation/oxd-csharp/tree/3.1.3/GluuDemoWebsite) built using oxd-csharp
+- See the code of a [sample .Net app](https://github.com/GluuFederation/oxd-csharp/tree/3.1.3/GluuDemoWebsite) built using oxd-sharp
 - Browse the oxd-csharp [source code on Github](https://github.com/GluuFederation/oxd-csharp)

 ## Configuration